officialgazette/big-picture/README.md

 [The source code for the publication configuration server can be found here](https://github.com/officialgazette/publication-configurator-server)

 ### The generic domain
+The artifacts of the generic domain are not discussed in detail here, as neither open source components nor significant technical implementations are to be documented.
+One exception is the API for the SAP connection.
+Further information on this can be found at XXXX

+### The Standards
+The “standards” affects most of the domains described; it can be regarded as the glue between all the subdomains described.

 ## The available Artifacts
 Various open source artifacts are available in the present repositories.
 The following illustration shows how these are connected in functional and technical aspects.